-Beans are an inexpensive source of plant-based protein, full of nutrients and fiber to feed beneficial gut flora in the colon.
+Beans are an inexpensive plant-based protein source, full of nutrients and fiber to feed beneficial gut flora in the colon.
 We need a healthy microbiome for a healthy immune system.

-The cheapest and healthiest way to eat beans is to buy dried beans, soak them for 12 hours to leach out some of the fermentable starchy molecules that are contained in the covering to reduce the gas-producing potential of beans.
+The cheapest and healthiest way to eat beans is to buy dried beans, soak them for 12 hours to leach out some of the fermentable starchy molecules in the covering to reduce the gas-producing potential of beans.

-Dried Beans can easily be stored in glass jars on your counter top or pantry and take up a lot less space than canned beans in kitchen cupboards.
-You can easily cook up large batches of beans at one time and freeze any extra beans that you don’t use right away in reusable containers.
+Dried Beans can easily be stored in glass jars on your countertop or pantry and take up a lot less space than canned beans in kitchen cupboards.
+You can quickly cook up large batches of beans at one time and freeze any extra beans that you don’t use right away in reusable containers.

 When you purchase dried beans, you are also producing a lot less garbage by not buying small amounts of beans in a can.
-To be even more environmentally friendly you can take empty glass containers that are clean to health food stores that allow you to fill reusable containers or at least use a biodegradable paper bag.
+To be even more environmentally friendly, you can take empty glass containers that are clean to health food stores that allow you to fill reusable containers or use a biodegradable paper bag.

-During this time of “lockdown”, we are being forced to go back to the “essentials” and what really matters.
+During this time of “lockdown,” we are forced to go back to the “essentials,” and what matters.
 One of the positive outcomes of this lockdown is that pollution is already decreasing.
-We need to rethink how sustainable our lifestyles are the impact we are having on the environment which in turn impacts our health.
+We need to rethink how sustainable our lifestyles are the impact we are having on the environment, which impacts our health.

-Reducing the amount of garbage that is produced by buying bulk dried beans without the “excess” packaging is one way in which we can do our part in creating a cleaner environment and healthier planet.
+Reducing the amount of garbage produced by buying bulk dried beans without the “excess” packaging is one way we can do our part in creating a cleaner environment and healthier planet.
 Plus, dried beans store just as well as canned beans when stored in glass jars.

 We can all do our part even in little ways and at the very least recycle any food packaging appropriately.

 I was gifted a used pressure cooker by a lovely Indian lady, and it is a kitchen essential in which I love.
-If you don’t already have a pressure cooker or instant pot it is definitely a worthwhile investment that will save you money in the long run.
+If you don’t already have a pressure cooker or instant pot, it is a worthwhile investment that will save you money in the long run.

 How to soak beans

-It literally takes less than one minute to prepare soaked beans from scratch.
-It is best to soak beans for 12 hours or overnight but 6-8 hours is fine as well.
-If you need beans for dinner start the soaking process in the morning.
+It takes less than one minute to prepare soaked beans from scratch.
+It is best to soak beans for 12 hours or overnight, but 6-8 hours is fine.
+If you need beans for dinner, start the soaking process in the morning.